Director's Note, October 2015

-In June 2015, MDOCS capped off its year of firsts with the successful inauguration of the Storytellers’ Institute, a five-week creative-academic experience with 2 keynote presentations, 7 documentarians as resident fellows, 2 Skidmore faculty, and 10 Skidmore student participants.
+In June 2015, MDOCS capped off its year of firsts with the successful inauguration of the Storytellers’ Institute, a five-week creative-academic experience with two keynote presentations, seven documentarians as resident fellows, two Skidmore faculty, and 10 Skidmore student participants.
 “Family Stories” turned out to be the right theme as this group of storytellers connected in interviews, dinners, screenings, exhibit openings, master classes and critiques.
-Six additional students took a documentary filmmaking class and participated in Institute activities – to good effect, as Emily Rizzo, 18, describes her project, Finding Jeff.
+Six additional students took a documentary filmmaking class and participated in Institute activities—to good effect, as Emily Rizzo, 18, describes her project, Finding Jeff.

 As we brainstorm ideas for next year’s Institute—which will explore the boundaries between fact and fiction in documentary storytelling—you can get a sense of the energy from this year in pictures and by listening to and looking at some student projects that got underway this summer in a Tumblr collection curated by Fellow Matt Barnes ’15.